stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 JDC is also responsible for switching to a new Pool+JDS (or solo mining as a last resort).

 This fallback strategy incentivizes honesty on Pool side, otherwise it will lose hashrate by rejecting Shares for a Custom Job that was already acknowledged to be valid.
+It also allows the miner to never stop mining on their preferred templates.

 ## 6.3 Job Declaration Modes